 #3 Hurricane Child

-Ever partial to a little bit of regional lore and female heroines, I felt obliged to add Hurricane Child by Kheryn Calender to the list.
+Ever partial to a little bit of regional lore and reluctant heroines, I felt obliged to add Hurricane Child by Kacen Callender to the list.
 Living in Florida, and previously along the North Carolina coast, I have endured more than a few hurricanes, so a story about twelve-year-old Caroline––born during a storm and called a Hurricane Child––who rises above her own bad luck in big ways through friendship and love, inspires me.

 Life has been hard for Caroline from the moment she was born, and worst of all, her mother is never coming home.
 Filled with grief, Caroline is determined to find her mom, but when a new student arrives, Kalinda, things begin to change for Caroline.
 As the two girls search for Caroline’s mother together, they discover they share the same gift, and they heal together through friendship.
 With a touch of magic realism, Hurricane Child is not to be missed.